cindyli/qi-dashboard-frontend-demo/README.md

 - `npm install`
 - `grunt copy:frontEndDependencies`

+This copies necessary front-end dependencies from `node_modules` to `src/lib`

 ## Building a Redistributable Single File Version

 - `npm install`
 - `grunt copy:frontEndDependencies`
 - `grunt dist`

-This produces single-file versons in the /dist directory
+This produces four single-file versions of the dependencies in the `/dist` directory:
+- non-minified with all dependencies
+- minified with all dependencies
+- non-minified without jQuery
+- minified with jQuery

+## Libraries Used
+- jQuery / jQuery UI
+- Infusion
+- D3
+- Floe Chart Authoring Tool

-## The Demo
+## The Demos

-The demo in `/demos` assumes a single-file distribution has been built and includes it
+The demos in `/demos` assumes a single-file distribution has been built and use it in their markup; the demos are intended to guide those implementing the QI panels into their own site.